stfbk/mig-t/doc/language.md

 - Removed `raw header` `raw payload` `raw signature` from `jwt from` tag in Decode Operation
 - Added supprot of regex in checks (in future they will substitute existing regex)
 - Remove support for hardcoded standard message types such as oauth request and oauth response
+- Removed support for hardcoded identification of OAuth flow